Charlotte-Lawrence/Charlotte-Lawrence/README.md

 My name is Charlotte, and I am currently a student at Lancaster University studying BSc Computer Science.

-I am an aspiring software developer with interests in artificial intelligence, data, and all things tech.
+I am an aspiring software developer/analyst with interests in artificial intelligence, data, and all things tech.

 You can reach me on linkedin or email, and check out my website in React here: [React Website](https://charlotte-lawrence.github.io/portfolio/).
 <!--